telehelp/telehelp/README.md

 ```
 git pull --rebase origin master
 ```
 and force-push your branch to remote once it's synced.
-This keeps the history relatively clean as there won't be any unnecessary merge conflicts that way. **Never force push master**, as it breaks everybodys history.
+This keeps the history relatively clean as there won't be any unnecessary merge conflicts that way. **Never force push master**, this  breaks everybody's history.

 ### Commit messages